How do I answer job interview questions?

 We recently participated in an interview for a marketing assistant position.
 When the job candidate was asked if they were familiar with Photoshop, they said yes, and then they defined what Photoshop is.
 While employers are happy to hear you know what is being discussed, they want to hear HOW you use it.
 Instead of defining it, explain that you’ve used Photoshop for many years to edit photos, specifically removing backgrounds and changing colors.
 Mention a couple of specific projects you’ve used it for.

 On the flip side, if you have some of the qualifications mentioned in the job description but not all, let the job interviewer know that.
 Be honest, but tie it back into experience you DO have.
 Maybe you don’t have Photoshop experience.
 That’s fine!
-Maybe you have experience with Canva instead.
-Let your potential employer know that you are happy to learn Photoshop, but in the meantime, you’ve used Canva to create assets and done some photo editing within that online service.
+Maybe you have experience with Canva or Picsart instead.
+Let your potential employer know that you are happy to learn Photoshop, but in the meantime, you’ve used Canva or Picsart to create assets and do some photo editing within that online service.

 Pay attention to who is in the interview.